prpole/columbia_orals/polefrone_preoral_a2.md

 implication is that an area with fewer natural protections would in some way have degraded, but that the very features that kept the cliff city self-sustaining and autonomous for its inhabitants has also allowed it to remain so for the duration between their departure and Tom's arrival.
+Cleanliness due to what Tom calls nature's "housekeep[ing]" becomes a physical marker of the natural protections offered by the cliff city (206).
+For a novel intimately concerned with history, housekeeping, and personal autonomy, this is an important association.

-He also gives a great deal of attention to the presence of a cold spring, and later an archaeologically minded priest (probably an anticipation of Latour from *Death Comes for the Archbishop*) points out the presence of granaries (217).
+Of more immediate concern are the traces of sustainable infrastructure that allow Tom's imagination to pivot from the purely descriptive spatial imagination to the more obviously Utopian social imagination.
+Tom gives a great deal of attention to the presence of a cold spring, and later an archaeologically minded priest (probably an anticipation of Latour from *Death Comes for the Archbishop*) points out the presence of granaries (217).
 It is finally revealed that the inhabitants of this cliff city kept their farms and their home separate, practicing agriculture and hunting in the plains beyond the city and stockpiling grain to be as self-sufficient as possible (216-20).
 The final detail and the one most distinctly held up for celebration is that this agricultural model of external growth and internal stockpiling allows the independent development of cultural and social forms that have no external influence or determinant.
-Father Duchene describes them, based on the same traces Tom and Roddy have seen, as "cut off here without influence of example or emulation, with no incentive but some natural yearning for order and security," contrasting them with an earlier description of other civilizations
+Father Dûchene describes them, based on the same traces Tom and Roddy have seen, as "cut off here without influence of example or emulation, with no incentive but some natural yearning for order and security," contrasting them with an earlier description of other civilizations